 The Hoplites and Yacht lift off the deck into the night; quiet and darkness return to the frozen plain.
 The timer counting down in their earpieces, the only sound.

-“We'll give it time to blow and see what's left, Corp.
-We don't know how long they set it for, I'm not walking into a bomb.”
+“We'll give it time t' blow and see what's left, Corp.
+We don' know how long it's set for, an' ah'm not walkin' into a bomb.”

 Corprull nodded and lowered his rifle and raised his mobiGlas.